 UK Interest Rates On Unsecured Personal Loans

-There is a vast array of lenders, both banks and other types of financial organisations, which are all trying to sell as many personal loans as possible.
+There is a vast array of lenders, both banks and other types of financial organisations, which are all trying to sell as many loans as possible.
 This means that if you have an excellent credit record, lenders could offer you very low rates of interest.
 Those who have a low credit score or their credit records show details of late payment or defaults; it can be difficult to find a good deal.

 Interest Rates Continue To Fall

 During the latter part of 2016 and in the early part of 2017 personal loan interest rates in the UK have been steadily falling.

 In 2010 the average personal loan rate was 12.4% which was an astounding 11.9% above the bank base rate.

 Rates for early 2017 are as low as 3.3% which is the lowest ever recorded and a rate that is better than some mortgages.
 This rate is on offer for loans of between £7,500 and £15,000 over a term of five years.

 The latest figures show that inflation rates are steadily creeping up.
 As Brexit is approaching, there is a real chance that the Bank of England will decide to raise base rates.

 This might easily push up rates for loans.
 So, with low rates currently available, is this the right time for you to consider taking out a fixed rate unsecured loan?

 Interest Rate: What is the Right Kind of Personal Loan For You?